TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

    Here you can add:

    * A brief description of your environment.
-Depending on the nature of the bug it *might* inclde your operating system (Windows, Linux, macOS, ...), the full version of TYPO3, the webserver used, the database used (mySql, SQLServer, ...) and its version.
+Depending on the nature of the bug it *might* include your operating system (Windows, Linux, macOS, ...), the full version of TYPO3, the webserver used, the database used (mySql, SQLServer, ...) and its version.
      In any case, the full version of TYPO3 (e.g. 9.5.1) is very helpful.
 If